Trumins/2023_Spring_SAD/Assignment3/assignment3.md

 Finally,the system refreshes the page and displays the updated library book listinformation.

-Thecorresponding subsystems and interfaces and their communication modes are shownin the class diagram and communication diagram below:
+The corresponding subsystems and interfaces and their communication modes are shown in the class diagram and communication diagram below:

 ![loading-ag-7033](picture/BookBorrowingSystem/BorrowBooks-class.png)